 Article by Walter Semkiw, MD from Born Again and Return of the Revolutionaries

-Click on images to enlarge.
-Please note that this page serves as a translation template as described in the Reincarnation Research Mission Statement.
+Click on images to enlarge them.
+Please review Reincarnation Research Mission Statement.

 From independently researched reincarnation cases, which in aggregate provide proof of reincarnation & life after death, the following principles are observed:

 Facial architecture, the shape and proportions of the face, can be consistent from lifetime to lifetime.
 For men, facial hair, such as beards and mustaches, can be maintained from one incarnation to another.
 Physical habits, such as postures and hand gestures, can also be consistent from lifetime to lifetime.

 Ian Stevenson, MD, who died in 2007, was a psychiatrist at the University of Virginia.
 Over his career, Dr. Stevenson compiled and studied approximately 2500 cases involving children who spontaneously remembered past lives in detail.
 Dr. Stevenson traveled to the scenes of the child’s contemporary and past life to interview witnesses to assess details provided in these past-life accounts.
 In about 1500 of these cases, the past lives of these children could be factually validated.

 Two key Ian Stevenson cases that were studied over a period of time exceeding 20 years, which show that facial features can remain the same from one lifetime to another are those of Suzanne Ghanem and Daniel Jurdi.

 Consistent facial features across lifetimes are also observed in other Ian Stevenson cases, as well as in many other independently researched reincarnation cases

 For example, the powerful reincarnation case of James Huston, Jr. | James Leininger, as well as the John B. Gordon | Jeff Keene reincarnation case, also dramatically show how facial features can remain the same across incarnations.